zackb124/fpl_data_processing/README.md

 <div align="left">

-The following program aim is to using NFL fantasy league data as an indicator for players popylarty.
+The following program aim is to using the Fantasy Premier League data as an indicator for players popylarty.

 It is using a scraper to import the data, upload and update it concictely on a PostgreSQL DB, and by being connected to the server: Analyse the data on real time.